geekiam/blog/content/posts/are-all-systems-broken.md

 I am not a label, I am not a product, I am not a resource, I am not a commodity, I am not a human resource, I am not a human capital, I am not a human asset, I am not a human capital stock, I am not a human capital resource, I am not an employee

-The only thing identify as would be as a, *Sovereign Individual*.
+The only thing identify as would be as a *Sovereign Individual*.